 O'Sullivan's Harvard biography credits her with helping "conclude the security agreement and strategic framework agreement between the United States and Iraq" in 2008, and with helping negotiate an "early transfer of sovereignty to the Iraqis" during the Iraq War.
-She is also a strategic adviser to the CEO of the Hess Corporation, a U.S.-based oil and gas company.
+She has also worked as a strategic adviser to the CEO of the Hess Corporation, a U.S.-based oil and gas company.

 O'Sullivan's views on the limitations of sanctions are apparently longstanding.
-In 2001, as a fellow at the Brookings Institution, O'Sullivan wrote in a strategic dialogue with Raymond Tanter of the Washington Institute for Near East Policy that "there have been unrealistic expectations surrounding the use of sanctions—such as the hope that they can bring about regime change. … They should be a complement rather than a substitute to other policies, and may be coupled with incentives or, in some cases, military force to enhance U.S. policy goals toward a target state."
+In 2001, as a fellow at the Brookings Institution, O'Sullivan wrote in a dialogue with Raymond Tanter of the Washington Institute for Near East Policy that "there have been unrealistic expectations surrounding the use of sanctions—such as the hope that they can bring about regime change. … They should be a complement rather than a substitute to other policies, and may be coupled with incentives or, in some cases, military force to enhance U.S. policy goals toward a target state."

 In the case of Iraq in particular, O'Sullivan called in February 2001 for a revamped international sanctions regime against the country and the provision of U.S. support for the Iraqi opposition, adding that a "willingness to use military force in larger amounts is also likely to be necessary."